May 25 – August 3, 2018

 Graduate student stipends will range from $1,000 to $5,000.
 In order to benefit as many graduate students as possible, the specific amount of funding will be contingent upon the amount of other summer funding graduate students may already have.

-Please note that your award may be withdrawn or modified if you receive more than $34,000 in stipend funding from combined fellowships during the 12-month academic year (fall 2016, spring 2017, and summer 2017); this does not include any stipend funding that was put toward tuition or fees.
-Any excess of funding must be approved by the Associate Dean of Fellowships.
-In addition, your department may have further restrictions regarding the maximum stipend allowed.
-Please contact the Graduate Student Affairs Officer in your department to ensure that you are in compliance.
-Please note that only registered students are eligible to receive awards; for example, students on filing fee in spring 2017 or not registered in spring 2017 cannot receive funds from the SMART program.
+Please note that your award may be withdrawn or modified if you receive more than $34,000 in stipend funding from combined fellowships during the 12-month academic year (fall 2017, spring 2018, and summer 2018); this does not include any stipend funding that was put toward tuition or fees.
+Any excess of funding must be approved by the Dean of the Graduate Division.
+In addition, your department or other funding sources may have further restrictions regarding the maximum stipend allowed; please contact the Graduate Student Affairs Officer in your department to ensure that you are in compliance.

 SMART Program Requirements

-For the graduate student mentors, the SMART Program begins spring semester 2017.
-Graduate student mentors are required to take and successfully complete Graduate Student Professional Development Program (GSPDP) 301, Mentoring in Higher Education, a one-unit course that meets on Tuesdays from 3:30-5:00 p.m. during spring semester 2018.
+For graduate student mentors, the SMART Program begins spring semester 2018.
+Graduate student mentors are required to take and successfully complete Graduate Student Professional Development Program (GSPDP) 301, Mentoring in Higher Education, a one-unit course that will meet on Tuesdays from 3:30-5:00 p.m. during spring semester 2018.
 Graduate student mentors must be available to attend all meetings of GSPDP 301.

 SMART Application Requirements

 To complete this application, you will be asked to submit the following items: